MyroStadler/zephir/README.md

 # myrostadler/zephir

-This repository is for developing custom PHP extensions using Zephir.
+This is my repository for developing custom PHP extensions using Zephir.
+If you want to use it for your extension development download or fork it and remove all extension folders in the project root (root folders that do not start with a dot) to be replaced with your own.
+Otherwise build your own repo around the Dockerfile here.

 For more information on Zephir please see the docs: https://docs.zephir-lang.com/